In November 2020, WPDx launched a re-designed website to make it even easier to for users to share, access and analyze water point data. A

-By establishing a platform for sharing water point data throughout the global water sector, WPDx will add value to the data already being collected.
-Through bringing together diverse data sets, the water sector can establish an unprecedented understanding of water services.
+By establishing a platform for sharing water point data throughout the global water sector, WPDx adds value to the data already being collected.
+By bringing together diverse data sets, the water sector can establish an unprecedented understanding of water services.

 Sharing this data has the potential to improve water access for millions of people as a result of better information available to governments, service providers, researchers, NGOs, and others.

 WPDx is the global platform for sharing water point data.

 Turn water point data into insights.

 Collaborate with the WASH community to increase sharing of harmonized data using data standard.

 Maintain platform to enable data sharing and open access.